zephyrproject-rtos/zephyr/samples/boards/nrf52/mesh/onoff_level_app/README.rst

 For the nRF52840-PDK board, these are the model associations:

-* LED1 is associated with generic OnOff Server
+* LED1 is associated with Generic OnOff Server
-* Button1 and Button2 are associated with generic OnOff Client:
+* Button1 and Button2 are associated with Generic OnOff Client:

   * [Button1 : ON]
   * [Button2: OFF]
-* LED3 is associated with generic Level Server:
+* LED3 is associated with Generic Level Server:

   * [if (Level < 50) LED3: OFF else LED3: ON]
-* Button3 and Button4 are associated with generic Level Client:
+* Button3 and Button4 are associated with Generic Level Client:

   * [Button3: publishes Level = 25]
   * [Button4: publishes Level = 100]